How-to

 Different attacks prefer different methods.
 Some real-world patterns:

-• Password-reset email spam / account enumeration — mostly POST on Account-PasswordReset from distributed residential IPs + datacentre egress.
-See Account-PasswordReset abuse patterns.
+• Password-reset spam / account enumeration — mostly POST on the reset endpoint from distributed residential IPs plus datacentre egress.

-• Form-probing before an actual attack — scrapers load the form (GET) to extract the CSRF token template before submitting (POST).
-A sudden shift from mostly-GET to mostly-POST on a prescribed endpoint can precede active exploitation.
+• Form-probing — scrapers load the form (GET) to extract the token template before submitting (POST).
+A sudden shift from mostly-GET to mostly-POST on a submit endpoint can precede active exploitation.

 Fixing "(no method)"

-If the HTTP methods card on a path shows a large red (no method) bar — especially 100% — it means the Cloudflare Logpush job for your source isn't shipping the ClientRequestMethod field to Blankitt.
+If the HTTP methods card on a path shows a large red (no method) bar — especially 100% — it means the Logpush job for your source isn't shipping the ClientRequestMethod field.

 The full required-fields list

 Logpush is opt-in per field.
-The following fields should all be selected on your job config; missing any of them causes specific Edge features to degrade silently.
+The following fields should all be selected on your job config; missing any of them causes specific Edge features to degrade.

 EdgeStartTimestampIngest fails entirely — this is required